 - aroma – smell is almost as important as taste

-- how long the cigar lasts – usually an indication of build-quality
+- smoke time – usually an indication of build-quality

 - several other factors – value for the dollar, etc.